 # 5 – Lost or Found Dog or Cat

 You can use our Facebook/DefensaRincon page to post the animal asking if anyone knows the animal.
-Also make the post to any local Facebook group to the area where you found the animal (we have some listed on the very bottom of our Open Rescue page)
+Also make the post to any local Facebook group to the area where you found the animal.
+Check out our list of groups and pages to help!

 You can put up flyers around the area – post office, feed stores, markets, police stations, etc.

 Animals are dumped often, even wearing collars, so consider all the steps on this page to rescue the animal.